-Individual CA personnel are specifically designated to the roles defined in section $\underline{5.2.1}$ of this CP and The PKI Governance and Operating Model document.
+Individual CA personnel are specifically designated to the roles defined in section 5.2.1 of this CP and Sirar's PKI Governance and Operating Model document.
 Sirar shall ensure that no individual shall be assigned more than one Trusted Role.

-5.3 Personnel Controls
+5.3 PERSONNEL CONTROLS